mikependon/RepoDB/Docs/pages/connection.rst

 **Note**: The second parameter can be omitted if the data entity has a primary key.

-Certail columns can also be merged via table name calls.
+**Certain** columns can also be merged via table name calls.

 ::

 	using (var connection = new SqlConnection(@"Server=.;Database=Northwind;Integrated Security=SSPI;").EnsureOpen())
 	{
-		var entity = new
+		// Instantiate a dynamic object (not really an "Order" object) var entity = new
 		{
 			Id = 1,